-We provide a guide who knows the neighborhood inside-out, and can explain the customs, the artwork, and the history of the community in a manner suited for any age group.
+Our highly experienced tour guides will bring you new insight into the history of this community and its many landmarks.
+Our guides know the neighborhood inside out, and can explain the customs, the artwork, and the history of the community in a manner suited for any age group.

-The suggested donation for group tours is $100 per tour.
-There is a limit of 50 people per group.
+The suggested donation for group tours is below.
 The tour can be tailored to the particular interests of your group.
 Schedule your group tour by filling out the form.

 Paseo Boricua (loosely translated as "Boricua (Puerto Rican) Promenade" is a six block section of Division Street in the Humboldt Park community in Chicago.
 This six-block portion of Division Street between two large steel sculpture-reproductions of the Puerto Rican flag is the only recognized Puerto Rican Neighborhood in the United States.

 Since 1995 it has become a leading center for Puerto Rican culture, food, business and politics in the United States.
 There are 17 murals that date back from 1980 to 2017 and a walk of fame with 15 bronze medallions, dedicated to outstanding Puerto Ricans.
 Paseo Boricua also boasts the largest concentration of Puerto Rican restaurants in the United States.
 There are 8 puerto Rican Restaurants on Paseo Boricua, 10 foodtrucks in Humboldt Park and 5 additional restaurants surrounding the park.